laurodelacerda/veins/README.md

 // Documentation for these modules is at http://veins.car2x.org/

-# Vehicular Networks: Trends and Case Study
+# Vehicular Networks: Trends and Case Study (Veins 4.3 compatible)

 This is a Term paper developed around veins by [@laurodelacerda](https://github.com/laurodelacerda) and